Has someone copied your digital content?

 You can find out the registrar of the domain name by checking the WHOIS as mentioned earlier.
 All registrar's have an abuse contact email through which you can get in touch with them.

-a.)
-Domain/Site age: The age of the Domain name (in other words, when the domain was first registered) can be found by checking the WHOIS information.
+The age of the Domain name (in other words, when the domain was first registered) can be found by checking the WHOIS information (as mentioned earlier in this article).
 If your domain is older and the offender's domain name is relatively newer, your case is stronger.

 For example, if your content was stolen and the date of publication of the content on your site is earlier than on the offender's site, you have a strong case.